Table of Contents

 Treatment and Prognosis of Berylliosis

 Preventive strategies form the crux of managing berylliosis.
 The mainstay of treatment is advising patients with chronic berylliosis to avoid further exposure to Be.
 Corticosteroids with regular monitoring of pulmonary function tests and high-resolution tomography may help to assess the progression of the disease.
+Oral corticosteroids, if started early in CBD, might not only halt the progression of the disease but actually induce some regression in CBD pathology.

 However, once pulmonary fibrosis develops, even corticosteroids cannot reverse the disease.
 Methotrexate is an option for those patients who do not respond to corticosteroids.
 Lung transplantation is the only known treatment which can help to alleviate end stage disease.